elppans/actions-for-nautilus/TO-DO.md

 * Add backup config management to the configurator
 * Add ability to specify the default shell to use for commands that have `use_shell` specified
 * Allow filtering based upon a script
+* Allow "disabling" without deleting (and hiding/showing disabled actions in the configurator)
 * ...